List of EastEnders characters introduced in 1988: Victor Hampton

 Victor Hampton, played by Michael Brogan, is an inmate at Dickens Hill prison.
 He is married to Gillie, but the marriage has come under strain due to Vic's continuous infidelities.
 He becomes severely depressed and is segregated from the other prisoners when he is tested and told that he is HIV positive.
 However Gillie is supportive, and promises to stay with him.

 Victor is the first character in EastEnders to be diagnosed as HIV positive, paving the way for the controversial virus to feature in a storyline surrounding a much higher profile character – Mark Fowler (Todd Carty) – a couple of years later.

 Gillie Hampton

-Gillie Hampton, played by Clare James, is the wife of prisoner Victor Hampton (Michael Brogan).
+Gillie Hampton, played by Clare James, is married to prisoner Victor Hampton (Michael Brogan).
 Their marriage has come under strain due to Vic's adulteries.
 Gillie visits and asks him to get tested for any STDs he may have.
 Vic eventually does and it turns out he is HIV positive.
 Gillie (who tests negative for the virus) is supportive, and promises to stay with him no matter what.